 “Oh my – did you see that?!”
 Christie froze in her chair staring at her confused expression in the mirror just as the ripples hit its edge and disappeared.

-“The barbicide, it shook – is that what you mean?”
+“The blue stuff?
+It shook – is that what you mean?”
 Marceline said, moving away from the counter now looking at Christie in the mirror.
 She clasped her hands together as if she was contemplating her next move.

 The daemon reached for the edges of the mirror to provide balance for itself as it then projected its body out of the orb, over Christie – missing Marceline – and onto the floor, sliding on its hind legs as it had hooves for feet, while scratching the tile with its front claws without obtaining a stable grip.
 As the daemon jumped again, it landed on Marceline.
 Christie swiveled in the chair as Marceline grabbed it, but failed to hold on to it as the momentum from the daemon brought her to the ground.
-Christie just watched in horror as the daemon clawed at her face and gut, tearing the entrails out and tossing them any which way; some hit the Forever 21 bag, but as for the most of the guts; they colored the entire salon red.
+Christie tried to scream, but just watched in horror as the daemon clawed at her face and gut, tearing the entrails out and tossing them any which way.
+Some guts hit the Forever 21 bag; but as for most of the guts, they dispersed around and colored the entire salon red.
 Christie slowly stood up and backed away with her hands over her mouth.
-Blood spewed from the disembowelment and onto her face, but she just kept quiet while still backing away, out of the salon.
+Blood spewed from the disembowelment and onto her face, but she just kept quiet while still backing away out of the salon.

 Upon her exit, she witnessed the utter carnage as more daemons danced around the mall, tearing at the guts of those who had deserved it.
 She witnessed it in repetition, which stuck a heavier sense of fear and horror into her chest.
 She was flabbergasted at the sight of the pain and torture of each disembowelment; even more so at the moment when it was completed, just to have it done unto them again.
 It was ceaseless.
-She turned and ran down the corridor hoping for an exit from the mall, without looking back; but instead, she only came to the double-metal doors of the maintenance room.
+She turned without looking back and ran down the corridor hoping for an exit from the mall; but instead, she only came to double-metal doors of the maintenance room.
 She opened them as fast as she shut them from the other side.

 She pushed every item in that room – every item that her strength could bear – up against the double-metal doors, but not even the rusty metal desk that she gruelingly lumbered in front of those doors could block the screams and harsh caterwauls bellowing from those spawning creatures as well as their victims.
 The ripping of skin and gnawing of flesh reverberated off the walls of that corridor as if the corridor acted like a funnel focusing the noises of the carnage directly toward the maintenance room.
 They entered her ear canals and jarred her eardrums.
 It seemed to her that the room grew smaller as the cacophony just outside grew louder and with every sound came even more of an intense grip over her ears with her hands.
 Everything she saw flashed again and again in her mind with eyes closed.
 It was mostly the serrated flesh of Marceline’s face – where the daemon’s claws dug in and started to drag them from the base of her eye lids all the way down to the ridge of her jaw line – that kept her now sitting on the floor, with back bowed and head down, in the maintenance room.